Skip to main content

 3.3.1.4 Symmetric and Payload Config

 This section contains a 1 byte data structure composed of bitfields that describe the symmetric ciphers for encrypted payloads.
-This cipher applies to both the Payload and the Policy of the nanotdf.
+This cipher applies to both the Payload and the Policy of the NanoTDF.
 The fields are as follows:

 SectionBit LengthBit start index